eraycakiir/eraycakiir/README.md

 - 💬 I am a Software Test Engineer specializing in test automation, UI/API testing, database testing, and backend/frontend validation.
 - 🔭 I graduated from the Department of Genetics and Bioengineering with a 3.60 GPA.
 Later, I pursued a Master's in Software Engineering, focusing on Software Test Automation for my thesis project.
 I am currently pursuing a second Master's in Logistics Management.
 - 👨‍💻 I have professional experience in software testing, working for a Netherlands-based software company for a year.
 After a brief trial at Huawei, I voluntarily resigned due to a mismatch in work culture.
-Now, I am continuing my career as a **Software Test Engineer at Quadified**, focusing on test automation for international telecom clients like **Cisco and Webbing**.
+Now, I am continuing my career as a **Software Test Engineer at Quadified**, focusing on test automation for international telecom clients
 - 🔍 I work with **Selenium, Appium, Postman, JMeter**, and **Playwright**, coding in **Java and Python**.
 - 📝 I’m currently learning **CI/CD tools like Jenkins and advanced SQL database testing**.
 - 📫 How to reach me: **eraycakir35@gmail.com**